f0nzie/dataviz-rsuite/work/dataviz/_book_final/telling_a_story.md

 <div class="rmdtip">
-<p>When you're trying to show too much data at once you may end up not showing anything.</p>
+<p>When you’re trying to show too much data at once you may end up not showing anything.</p>
 </div>